1000s of hotels

 Of course, the first thing anybody will ask you about your visit to Egypt is whether you saw the pyramids, and they'll be eagerly anticipating your response.
 Don't disappoint them, or yourself for that matter.
 There are plenty of tour packages that’ll take you to Giza to see the pyramids for yourself.

-Packages: If you prefer an All Inclusive experience where everything is planned in advance and taken care of for you, Egypt is ideal because there’s no shortage of tours and package holidays available.
+All Inclusive: If you prefer an experience where everything is planned in advance and taken care of for you, Egypt is ideal because there’s no shortage of All Inclusive holidays available.

 Divers: Egypt is great if you’re a diving fanatic, as it's situated between the Mediterranean and the Red Sea, both perfect for underwater exploring.